apache/mxnet/docs/tutorials/control_flow/ControlFlowTutorial.md

     <NDArray 1 @cpu(0)>

-### Example 4: use foreach to run RNN on a variable-length sequence
+### Example 4: use `foreach` to run an RNN on a variable-length sequence
 Previous examples illustrate `foreach` with simple use cases.
-Here I show an example of processing variable-length sequences with `foreach`.
-The same idea is used by dynamic_rnn in TensorFlow for processing variable-length sequences.
+Here we show an example of processing variable-length sequences with `foreach`.
+The same idea is used by `dynamic_rnn` in TensorFlow for processing variable-length sequences.

 ```python